RandomStudio/tether-lidar2d-consolidation-rs/README.md

 For now, we are using [msgpack-simple](https://crates.io/crates/msgpack_simple) which warns that it is "not as performant as static solutions" but seems much easier to use as a starting point.

+Since we are already using serde for JSON, we should probably just use [rmp_serde](https://docs.rs/rmp-serde/latest/rmp_serde/) for MsgPack, too!

 ### Clustering
 We tried the library [kddbscan](https://crates.io/crates/kddbscan), but although this may well be more "accurate" it seems to run far too slowly.
 In any case, this is a very different algorithm from the DBSCAN used in the OG Agent.